St Martin's School, Shropshire

 St. Martin's School 3-16 Learning Community (formerly Rhyn Park School and Performing Arts College) is a mixed all-through school situated in St. Martin's, near Oswestry in the county of Shropshire, England.
 The school educates students from the ages of 3–16.

 St. Martins School was previously awarded specialist status as a Performing Arts College, supplying facilities and education in creative arts to students from around the county.
 The school was known as Rhyn Park School and Performing Arts College from 1958 to 2011.
 In September 2016 the school converted to academy status.

+Fire at St Martin's School

+On 21 September 2025, a major fire broke out at St Martin's School (formerly Rhyn Park School) in St Martins, near Oswestry, Shropshire.
+The incident began around 5 pm, with multiple fire engines attending.

+The school informed parents that the blaze may have been linked to its solar panels and was not believed to be deliberate.
+No casualties were reported.

+As a result of the fire, the school announced closure for all pupils the following day while damage was assessed.

 Facilities

 There is a theater with stage lighting and sound.
 There are three ICT suites and a suite of Apple Mac computers in the music room.
 A sound recording and editing suite is available.

 The school has three science laboratories with specialist equipment for practical sessions and a food technology kitchen.
 There is a resistant materials room complete with power tools.
 There are also generic classrooms for other subjects.